ykl7/YKill/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ykill.
+Feel free to contribute and customise the suspension.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ykl7/ykill.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License